-Stockholders of record at the close of business on September 7, 2007, which we have set as the record date, are entitled to notice of and to vote at the meeting.
-On the record date, there were issued and outstanding 26,206,704 shares of our common stock, \$0.001 par value per share.
+Stockholders of record at the close of business on September 5, 2008, which we have set as the record date, are entitled to notice of and to vote at the meeting.
+On the record date, there were issued and outstanding 33,715,844 shares of our common stock, \$0.001 par value per share.

 The presence, in person or by proxy, of the holders of a majority of the total number of shares of common stock outstanding constitutes a quorum for the transaction of business at the meeting.
 Each stockholder voting at the meeting, either in person or by proxy, may cast one vote per share of common stock held on all matters to be voted on at the meeting.
-Assuming that a quorum is present, the two persons receiving the highest number of "for" votes of common stock of our company present in person or represented by proxy at the meeting and entitled to vote (a plurality) will be elected as directors as class 2 directors for three-year terms expiring in 2010.
+Assuming that a quorum is present, the three persons receiving the highest number of "for" votes of common stock of our company present in person or represented by proxy at the meeting and entitled to vote (a plurality) will be elected as class 3 directors for three-year terms expiring in 2011; and the affirmative vote of a majority of the shares of our common stock present in person or by proxy at the meeting and entitled to vote is required for the ratification of the appointment of KPMG LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending June 27, 2009.

-Votes cast by proxy or in person at the meeting will be tabulated by the election inspectors appointed for the meeting and will determine whether a quorum is present.
-The election inspectors will treat abstentions as shares that are present and entitled to vote for purposes of determining the presence of a quorum, but as unvoted for purposes of determining the approval of any matter submitted to the stockholders for a vote.
+Votes cast by proxy or in person at the meeting will be tabulated by the election inspector appointed for the meeting and will determine whether a quorum is present.
+The election inspector will treat abstentions as shares that are present and entitled to vote for purposes of determining the presence of a quorum, but as unvoted for purposes of determining the approval of any matter submitted to the stockholders for a vote.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter.